How to increase your chances of startup success

 This is your north star, and every subsequent question will be linked to this goal.
 Whenever you take action, no matter how big or small, keep asking yourself whether what you are doing brings you closer to this goal.
 If the answer is no, don’t do it.

 Step 2 – What is your value proposition?

-Your biggest stakeholder is the customer, as without anyone to buy your product you don’t have a reason to exist.
+Your most significant stakeholder is the customer, as you don’t have a reason to exist without anyone to buy your product.
 Thus it makes sense to start by focusing on how best you can meet your customer’s needs.

 The customer quadrant aims to answer the following question: “How would you know you are successful when you look at your customers?

 How many customers do you have?
-Also how happy are they?
-How big is your market share? are some of the questions you can answer here to elaborate on your goal.
+Also, how happy are they?
+How significant is your market share?
+Are some of the questions you can answer here to elaborate on your goal.

 Once you’ve determined what success looks like from a customer perspective, you can more easily define how to measure this.

 Step 3 – How motivated are your employees?